aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L02_Package_AVD_applications_ADDS.md

 1. In the **Remote Desktop** client window, select **Subscribe** and, when prompted, sign in with the **aduser1** user principal name and the password you set when creating this user account.
 1. If prompted, in the **Stay signed in to all your apps** window, clear the **Allow my organization to manage my device** checkbox and click **No, sign in to this app only**.
 1. In the **Remote Desktop** client window, within the **az140-21-ws1** section, double-click the **XML Notepad** icon, when prompted, provide the password, and verify that the XML Notepad launches successfully.

+> **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+> - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
+> - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
+> - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+> - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help.

+**You have successfully completed the lab**